mahmoudahmedibrahim5/Bash-Script/README.md

-# Learn-Bash-Script
+# Bash Script Cheat Sheet
-Cheat Sheet with some examples for memorizing bash script syntax.
+Bash Script Cheat Sheet with some examples for memorizing bash script basic syntax.

 ## Running the script
 You can run it using bash interpreter. \